The Business Platinum Card® from American Express Review

 Leverage this card for your business expenses by charging purchases that are over $5,000.
 Each transaction above $5,000 will fetch you an additional 0.5 points for every dollar.

-The American Express Business Platinum Card provides 5x rewards points on flights and hotels.
+The Business Platinum Card® from American Express provides 5X rewards points on flights and hotels.

 1 million points per year